Breast Biopsy – FNAC, Core, Stereotactic, MRI

 VM-Med is fully equipped to handle all breast biopsy types including ultrasound, stereotactic and MRI-guided biopsies:

 - Breast core biopsy (a core biopsy of the breast)

 - MRI breast biopsy

-Advanced laboratory technology allows us to deliver breast biopsy results quickly – usually within 48 hours – allowing our physicians to rapidly indicate the optimal course of follow-up action.
+Advanced laboratory technology allows us to deliver breast biopsy results quickly – usually within 4 to 10 business days – allowing our physicians to rapidly indicate the optimal course of follow-up action.
 Tissue acquisition and examination are conducted by our highly qualified team in Montreal, with an emphasis on patient comfort and the minimization of any breast biopsy recovery time.

 Ultrasound-guided Breast Biopsy

 Suspicious findings may require further investigation from your physician, including a possible ultrasound-guided breast biopsy.
 During an ultrasound-guided breast biopsy, your physician uses an ultrasound machine to guide the needle in a very specific location in order to harvest a very small amount of tissue to be analyzed by a pathologist.
 VM-Med’s ultrasound technology is capable of producing 3D-4D images of outstanding clarity, providing an extremely detailed view of the breast tissue.
 Ultrasound-guided biopsy recovery time is usually very minimal.